Understanding pensions

 Whatever decisions you take about joining your new employer’s pension scheme or transferring what you have in the fund, you should make sure you get financial advice.

-It can be a busy time having a family.
-But it's important not to let your pension slip away.
+It can be a busy time having a family, with its own financial pressures.
+But it's important not to forget about the future and the security a pension can bring.

 Your LGPS pension gives you security for you and your family.
 If you were to die whilst you were still working, a lump sum and pension can be paid to your family.

-With children running around it's hard to find time to tie your own shoes, let alone make sure your pension's OK.
+With children running around it's hard to find time to make plans for the future, let alone things that seem as far off as retirement. .
 You may not have a lot of spare money, but don't forget the difference a small amount each week will make to your final retirement benefits.

 If you are thinking of opting out because of the cost, you can stay in the Scheme but pay less.